dougiefresh49/ez-changelog/README.md

 ###### [-build <build_number>] {string}
   - default: SNAPSHOT
-  - argument used to help
+  - argument used to tell ez-changelog what build number to to log in the incremental version
   - **example:** `npm run buildlog --build 33`